implico/frontend-starter/README.md

 # Frontend-starter

+Frontend [gulp.js][gulp]-based (v4) build framework.
+A prepared, configurable environment available as a **global** package.
+Automatically produces clean and optimized output code.
+A perfect solution for any frontend work.

+Development is based on fully customizable bundles (currently available only simple [default bundle][bundle-default]), which modify the core configuration and provide directory structure.

 **PLEASE NOTE:** this tool is under development and will be finished with a stable release on approx. 24 of June 2016 (v1.7).
-Until then, there may occur changes with no backward compatibility - a migration guide will be published.
+Until then, there may occur changes with no backward compatibility - see the [Migration guide](MIGRATION.md).
 As it was an internal tool with no information spread anywhere, current traffic is unexpected.
 Thank you for the interest, please submit any problems or ideas to the issues section.

-Frontend gulp builder.
-A prepared, configurable [gulp][gulp] environment available as a **global** package.
-Automatically produces clean and optimized output code.
-A perfect solution for any frontend work.

-Development is based on fully customizable bundles (currently available only simple [default bundle][bundle-default]), which modify the core configuration and provide directory structure.

 ## About

 This is not another [Yeoman](http://yeoman.io/) or [Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) - that's why the features tipical for these frameworks will be described further.
-This is also not an alternative for such tools like [Browserify](http://browserify.org/) or [webpack](https://webpack.github.io/) - in this area it just allows to build separate JavaScript packages (called comps) - but you can still replace/adjust the `js` task to your needs.
+This is also not an alternative for such tools like [Browserify](http://browserify.org/) or [webpack](https://webpack.github.io/) - in this area it just allows to build separate JavaScript packages (in webpack - bundles, here called comps) - but you can still replace/adjust the `js` task to your needs.

 The framework is intended for use in small or medium size projects, including those that need be developed quickly, e.g in digital agencies.
 Produces optimized code, that contains usually single, minified JavaScript and CSS files.